 The Freehold Investment and Banking Company Limited was formed in 1882 and purchased about a thousand acres around the Blackburn railway station, which was the basis of a development known by several names but usually referred to as the Blackburn Model Town.
 Streets were laid out and a recreation hall and tennis courts built, along with a cricket oval and a reserve.
 A watercourse was dammed in 1889 to form the Blackburn Lake, which was described as the “principal attraction” of the township.
 A further selling point for the development was the installation of gas lights “so numerous that they look like stars at night”.

-Notwithstanding, few blocks were sold by the company; however the triangle between Blackburn and Central roads was attracted a pocket of residential development.
-In 1892, Blackburn was described in the Municipal Directory as a “rising township”, and it was still described thus thirty-five years later, most houses in the area not being built until after World War II.
+Notwithstanding, few blocks were sold by the company; however, the triangle between Blackburn and Central roads was attracted a pocket of residential development.
+In 1892, Blackburn was described in the Municipal Directory as a “rising township”, and was still described thus thirty-five years later, most houses in the area not being built until after World War II.
 In the years prior to the First World War, orchards spread across the area to the north of White Horse Road, and a cool store was opened in 1918.

 Blackburn Lake was a popular day trip destination (by rail) in the 19th century.
 Some Australian artists, including Roberts and McCubbin, painted the bush in the area – in fact, Blackburn attracted people who appreciated a bush setting for their suburban villas, and this gave the place the distinctive character that has endured to this day.